 Your business plan already includes clear tracking of rental payments, but that tracking needs to be more accurate than ever during this time.

 If you have covered tenants who are not able to pay the full amount or aren’t paying any rent at all, you will want to make sure you are keeping a clear and accurate record of every detail.
 Down the line, you may still need to file an eviction suit if the tenant does not pay back what they owe.

-Keeping full and complete details is always important during an eviction case, but those details are likely to be even more important after the moratorium is lifted.
+Keeping full and complete details is always important during an eviction case, but those details are likely to be even more important post-moratorium.
 This confusing time is unprecedented, so ensure your record-keeping is as detailed as possible.

-If you have tenants that are breaking their lease for reasons other than nonpayment of rent, you are still permitted to pursue eviction at this time according to the CDC’s order.
-Tenants who are breaking the law or otherwise doing an eviction-worthy action on your property can be evicted.
+If you have tenants who are breaking their lease for reasons other than nonpayment of rent, you are still permitted to pursue eviction at this time according to the CDC’s order.
+Tenants who are breaking the law or otherwise doing something eviction-worthy on your property can be evicted.

 If your tenants are in a situation where they are not able to pay you the complete monthly rent, it’s going to be a trying situation for you both.
-Foreclosure moratoriums can help to decrease your monthly expenses, but they will not be eliminated completely.
+Any remaining foreclosure moratoriums can help to decrease your monthly expenses, but they will not be eliminated completely.
 Eventually, your tenant will be responsible for paying you back.